our team

 My love for helping people and putting in the effort to make sure individuals feel equal, heard and appreciated comes from my Nanna, who has been one of the leading sources of love and inspiration throughout my life.
 I watched as she loved and cared for my uncle who has Down’s Syndrome and taught us that a diagnosis or special needs doesn’t mean the individual can’t have the life they desire.

-My passion to help people lead me to study Health and Social Care for three and a further two years as an Extended Diploma.
+My passion to help people, led me to study Health and Social Care for three and a further two years as an Extended Diploma.
 My final year, still not knowing what was next for me, I was given the chance to work with Music24, and their amazing team, as a work experience placement for my course.
-It was like finding a light in the dark, as I wasn’t just opened up to the fundamentals of care, but also to the significance and overwhelming affect music therapy can have.
+It was like finding a light in the dark; I wasn’t just opened up to the fundamentals of care, but also to the significance and overwhelming affect music therapy can have.
 When I was asked to be an official member of the Music24 team at the end of my placement, I didn’t even need to think about my answer, as I felt I had found the rarest and most amazing community and family I’d know — I was also genuinely excited to get my picture on the Music24 Meet The Team page!

 Amy Mason